 What is Grass Jelly

 In its original form, this jelly is quite tasteless and has a slightly bitter taste.
 It is often sold slightly sweetened, but in most instances, the grass jelly is almost never eaten on its own like other jellies.
 Instead is it cut into cubes or strips and added into sweet desserts and drinks.
-It's chewy texture makes it a perfect addition to milk tea or bubble teas and is a great substitute for boba pearls.
+It's chewy texture makes it a perfect addition to milk tea or bubble teas and is a great substitute for boba pearls or tapioca pearls.

 Grass jelly is often sold ready made in tubes, cans and even containers.
 You can find this in Asian stores.
 Once unpacked, the jelly should be kept chilled and can last in the fridge for 3 to 4 days.
 Grass jelly can also be found in grass jelly powder form which you can buy and make your own jelly based on the package instructions.

 The grass jelly milk tea recipe on this page requires only 5 ingredients - water, black tea, milk, sugar and grass jelly.
 Making it is super easy too.
 All you need to do is make the milk tea with the black tea, milk and sugar and the add thinly sliced grass jelly into the tea.
 Top the drink with some ice cubes and you have a glass of perfectly cooling milk tea with grass jelly.